-The Graduate Institute is located in Switzerland, so Swiss law applies.
+The Geneva Graduate Institute is located in Switzerland, so Swiss law applies.

-As soon as a piece of work (like an article, a book, a thesis) is created, it is protected by copyright, which belongs to the author(s), as long as it has not been transferred by contract to someone else.
+As soon as a work (such as an article, a book, or a thesis) is created, it is protected by copyright, which belongs to the author(s), unless it has been transferred to someone else by contract.

-- economic rights: allow right owners to derive financial reward from the use of their works by others.
+- economic rights: allow rightsholders to obtain a financial reward from the use of their works by others.
 The duration of these rights is generally 70 years after the death of the author or the last surviving author.
-Afterwards, the work is in the public domain.
+The work then enters the public domain.

-- moral rights: allow authors to take certain actions to preserve and protect their link with their work: they can claim authorship (right of attribution) or object to any distortion or modification of the work which would be prejudicial to their honour or reputation (right of integrity).
-Contrary to economic rights, they can not be transferred to someone else and last forever in many national laws.
+- moral rights: allow authors to take certain actions to preserve and protect their association with their work: they can claim authorship (right of attribution) or object to any distortion or modification of the work that would be detrimental to their honour or reputation (right of integrity).
+Unlike economic rights, these rights are perpetual and cannot be transferred to anyone else.

-The main international treaty dealing with copyright is the Berne Convention for the Protection of Literary and Artistic Works, adopted in 1886, revised in 1979.
+The main international treaty dealing with copyright is the Berne Convention for the Protection of Literary and Artistic Works, adopted in 1886 and revised in 1979.
 The main Swiss law is the Federal Act on Copyright and Related Rights of 1992, revised in 2019.

-In some cases, it is possible to use a work without the authorisation of the author.
+In some cases, it is possible to use a work without the author's permission.
 The exceptions relevant to the academic world are: